For information on our café please see our café webpage. Please visit our what’s on page for our latest online and offline activities.

 We’re still asking everyone to book their free ticket online as we will continue limiting capacity in the galleries and during live events.
 We will continue to regularly clean surfaces, spaces and equipment.
 All our staff will be wearing face covering and taking regular lateral flow tests.
-Visitors may be required to take lateral flow tests for particular events.

-While government guidelines on social distancing have been relaxed, we appreciate that everyone has their own personal preferences about distancing indoors.
+We appreciate that everyone has their own personal preferences about distancing indoors.
 Please be aware of the people you are sharing the space with and bear in mind that some visitors may have a condition that isn’t necessarily visible, or live with someone who is extremely clinically vulnerable.

 We ask everyone to book their free ticket online in advance.